JackAdams/meteor-editable-text-wysiwyg-bootstrap-3/README.md

 If you project does not already use bootstrap-3 and fontawesome:

 	meteor add fortawesome:fontawesome
-    meteor add twbs:bootstrap
+    meteor add twbs:bootstrap-noglyph

-This package requires fontawesome and bootstrap-3 to work, but the choice of the particular fontawesome and bootstrap-3 packages is left to the individual.
+This package requires fontawesome and bootstrap-3 to work, but the choice of the particular fontawesome and bootstrap-3 packages is left to the individual - they are not added automatically by this package.
 Once those are included in your project:

 	meteor add babrahams:editable-text-wysiwyg-bootstrap-3